-What to do: Even though she is the bride, the bachelorette party is a gift from you and her other friends, so while it should be something that she'll enjoy, demanding an expensive vacation is crossing the line.
-Explain that while you would all love to take her away for an over-the-top trip, it just isn't feasible for everyone.
-Suggest more affordable accommodations, a destination closer to home, or a shorter stay.
-Or, tell her that you understand her wishes but that in the end, you'd like to surprise her.
+The bachelorette party is typically a sort of gift from your wedding party to you, so while it should be something you'll love, demanding an expensive vacation is crossing the line.
+In a perfect world, your friends would love to take you (and themselves) on an over-the-top trip, but it simply isn't feasible for everyone.
+Suggest more affordable accommodations, a destination closer to home or a shorter stay.

 6. You tell them they need professional hair and makeup done without offering to cover the costs.

 If professionally done hair and makeup is at the top of your list, you should also be willing to treat the whole squad to it.
 Remember, your bridesmaids are already shelling out money for attire, accessories, travel and accommodations, so it's really uncool to spring a cost on them at the last minute and say it's non negotiable.
 You could always cover this expense as your bridesmaid thank-you gift.